-Maneater is an open world action RPG where you take control of a blood-thirsty shark and wreak havoc on the otherwise serene seas of fictional fishing town, Port Clovis.
-We thoroughly enjoyed the game and awarded it a respectable 7/10 in our Maneater PS4 review.
+Maneater is a PS5 and PS4 open world action RPG where you take control of a blood-thirsty shark and wreak havoc on the otherwise serene seas of fictional fishing town, Port Clovis.
+We thoroughly enjoyed the game and awarded it a respectable 7/10 in both our Maneater PS5 review and Maneater PS4 review.

 In this Maneater guide, we’re going to share our beginner’s tips and tricks to help you to reach the top of the food chain as promptly as possible.
 We’re also going to reveal the location of all collectibles, including landmarks, nutrient caches, and license plates.